 Calcium Citrate – (Most easily absorbable and digested).
 Doesn’t really have a taste.
 I took this during my pregnancy.
 Mixed it with sparkling water so it tasted even less!

-Vitamin D3 – Not something you get from diet but very good to have.
+Vitamin D3 – Not something you get from the diet but very good to have.
 I generally take 5000 IU but studies (1, 2) show you can take a lot more safely.
 We live in Canada so we’re missing quite a bit of Vitamin D for most of the year.

-Vitamin K2 – Modern day diets are extremely low in this from lack of organ meat.
+Vitamin K2 – Modern-day diets are extremely low in this from lack of organ meat.
 This isn’t derived from soy like most vitamin K is and is safe to take.

 Charcoal – Cheap version, but still high quality.
 Good for detoxing if you eat something wrong.
 (If your stomach starts getting upset, just take a tablespoon of this stuff with water and it helps right away.)

 Diatomaceous Earth – Didn’t really notice any positive effects